 3, 4, 6, and 7-loop square and flat braids, and the 5-loop flat braid

 — on the basis of the 5-loop square braid, and the 8-loop flat braid (Lace Daunce and Piole).
 The other ‘sizes’ of square and flat braids would be obvious in a culture of braiders who could make those two.
 Surviving examples of many of these turn up on braided museum artifacts.* The original composer(s?) of the three known (and very similar) 15th C. loop braiding manuscripts probably saw no reason to describe the most obvious size variations of a square braid (3, 4, 6 and 7 loops).
 But the less obvious 8-loop version of a square (or flat) braid requires a tricky strategy for dealing with the extra loop on the right hand.
 The beautiful 8-loop flat braid color-pattern Lace Daunce makes it well worth that extra effort.

 Flat Double braid – this double braid variation would have been obvious to any braider familiar with ‘regular’ (2-transfer) flat braids like Daunce and Piole, along with the three double braid shapes that are described in the manuscripts (Hollow, Solid Rectangle, and ‘Tube-within-a-Tube’ a.k.a.
 Couvert braids).

-Side-slit Double braid – (also known as two-layer braids with open selvedges) This form is obvious and inferable, too – the method is sort of mirror-image of the hollow double braid method.
+Side-slit Double braid – (Noémi Speiser calls this type of braid a two-layer braid with open selvedges.)
+This form is obvious and inferable, too – the method is sort of mirror-image of the hollow double braid method.
 It’s similar in appearance to the solid-rectangle double braid, though bicolor loop color-patterns are different.
 Historical evidence for it is strong.*

 Other color-pattern variations of notated braids: